karmada-io/website/docs/reference/karmadactl/karmadactl-commands/karmadactl_index.md

  will first check for an exact match on TYPE and NAME_PREFIX.
 If no such resource exists, it will output details for every resource that has a name prefixed with NAME_PREFIX.
 * [karmadactl exec](karmadactl_exec.md)	 - Execute a command in a container in a cluster.
-* [karmadactl interpret](karmadactl_interpret.md)	 - Validate and test interpreter customization before applying it to the control plane.
+* [karmadactl interpret](karmadactl_interpret.md)	 - Validate, test and edit interpreter customization before applying it to the control plane.

-  1.
- Validate the ResourceInterpreterCustomization configuration as per API schema and try to load the scripts for syntax check.
+  1. Validate the ResourceInterpreterCustomization configuration as per API schema and try to load the scripts for syntax check.

-  2.
- Run the rules locally and test if the result is expected.
+  2. Run the rules locally and test if the result is expected.
 Similar to the dry run.

+  1. Edit customization.
+Similar to the kubectl edit.
 * [karmadactl logs](karmadactl_logs.md)	 - Print the logs for a container in a pod in a member cluster or specified resource.
 If the pod has only one container, the container name is optional.

 ## Advanced Commands